b3n0y/ResolveDevDoc/docs/source/UI_elements_layout.rst

 Layout
 ------

 Additionally, elements can be nested to define layout, using the HGroup and VGroup elements.
-As with Window and other elements, tou can pass a single dictionary or list with all properties and children, or separate them into a dict of properties and list of children, for convenience:
+As with Window and other elements, you can pass a single dictionary or list with all properties and children, or separate them into a dict of properties and list of children, for convenience:

 ..  code-block:: python